GeauxWeisbeck4/andrews-logseq-graph/pages/6 Sorting.md

 		  code shows that partitioning will always end with just one subarray, and you’ll have the equivalent of a selection sort or bubble sort, which means performance goes down to *O*(*n*2).
 But you can fix that.
+		- ### Pivot Selection Techniques
+			- Choosing the pivot can have a serious impact on the quicksort performance.
+Always choosing the largest or smallest element in the array will have a negative hit in speed.
+			- Randomly choose
+			  logseq.order-list-type:: number